Skip to main content

 Checking your claims

-Now the CJRS has come to an end, HMRC may check some claims.
-HMRC said that they were concentrating their compliance activity on those who they think were abusing the system and that they would not be actively looking for cases where the employer simply made an innocent error.
+Now the Coronavirus Job Retention Scheme has come to an end, HMRC may still check some claims.
+HMRC say that they are concentrating their compliance activity on those who they think were abusing the system and that they are not actively looking for cases where the employer simply made an innocent error.

-HMRC might look for issues such as the following, before approaching employers about CJRS claims being wrong:
+HMRC might look for issues such as the following, before approaching employers about Coronavirus Job Retention Scheme claims being wrong:

 • whether the overall claim looks larger than they would expect based on previous filings